 Allergy and Immunology Fellowship (Minnesota)

 All board eligibility requirements are fulfilled during the first two years of the program.
-An optional third year offers the opportunity to conduct in-depth research.
-Clinical experience includes both pediatric allergy/immunology and adult allergy/immunology.
+The optional third year offers the opportunity to conduct in-depth research.
+Clinical experience includes both pediatric and adult allergy and immunology.

 The American Board of Allergy and Immunology, a conjoint group that includes input from the American Board of Pediatrics and the American Board of Internal Medicine, accredits this fellowship.

-The Allergy/Immunology Fellowship meets the examination eligibility requirements of the American Board of Allergy and Immunology.
-It is open to physicians who have successfully completed an accredited pediatric or internal medicine residency program.
+The Allergy and Immunology Fellowship meets the examination eligibility requirements of the American Board of Allergy and Immunology.